jeremymailen/kotlinter-gradle/README.md

 ```

 </details>

 Setting `failBuildWhenCannotAutoFormat` to `true` will configure the `formatKotlin` task to fail the build when auto-format is not able to fix a lint error.
+This is overrided by setting `ignoreFailures` to `true`.

 Options for `reporters`: `checkstyle`, `html`, `json`, `plain`, `sarif`